top of page

 Summary:

 Jack Youngblood, a first-round draft pick from the University of Florida in 1971, became one of the most iconic and revered defensive ends in NFL history during his remarkable 14-year career with the Los Angeles Rams.
 His exceptional toughness, skill, and leadership made him the heart and soul of the Rams' defense throughout the 1970s and early 1980s.
+Youngblood's relentless pursuit of the quarterback, combined with his superior strength and technique, made him a nightmare for opposing offenses.

-Best Defensive Ends in NFL History, National Football League Defensive End Deacon Jones of the Los Angeles Rams
+Best Defensive Ends NFL History, National Football League Defensive End Deacon Jones of the Los Angeles Rams

-Defensive End Deacon Jones of the Los Angeles Rams | Photo by David Duprey
+Defensive End Deacon Jones of the Los Angeles Rams | Photo by Associated Press

 6. Deacon Jones